 My Philosophy

-You’ve been holding it together for years behind silence, behind strength, behind the mask.
-And now, it’s all feeling too much.
+You've been holding it together behind silence, behind strength, behind the mask, and now it's all feeling too much.

 The arguments.
 The distance.
-The disconnection with the people you love most — your partner, your children.
-It hurts, and it’s not who you want to be, not anymore.
+The disconnection with the people you love most.
+It hurts, nad it's not who you want to be, not anymore.

 Welcome.